HenrikBach1/ansible-scripts/README.md

 ### Standard Scripts
 - `start-ros2-container.sh`: Standard ROS2 container runner
-- `start-yocto-container-docker.sh`: Standard Yocto container runner (Docker)
+- `start-yocto-container-docker.sh`: Standard Yocto container runner (Docker) ⚠️ See Ubuntu 24.04 note below
-- `start-yocto-container-podman.sh`: Yocto container runner using Podman (may work better on Ubuntu 24.04+)
+- `start-yocto-container-podman.sh`: Yocto container runner using Podman ✅ **Recommended for Ubuntu 24.04+**

+> **⚠️ Ubuntu 24.04+ Users**: The Docker-based Yocto script will detect Ubuntu 24.04 and warn about BitBake compatibility issues due to user namespace restrictions. **Podman is strongly recommended** for Ubuntu 24.04+ as it runs rootless and avoids these conflicts.

 ### Podman Scripts (Rootless Container Alternative)